Morwane/euronext-etf-quant-lab/README.md

 # Euronext ETF Quant Lab

-ETF market-data analytics project built for market-structure, ETF strategy and quant research interviews.
+ETF market-data analytics project built for market-structure, ETF strategy and quant research .

 The main completed use case is an ETF market-quality monitor using LSEG Workspace data.
 It pulls ETF price, bid, ask, volume and NAV, maps ETFs to appropriate benchmarks, and produces reports/figures on: